Pam Dawling, Sustainable Market Gardener

 To make best use of every space in the garden, and every window in the calendar, Pam started to keep crop records and research better methods, varieties and timing.
 She writes up what she learns as monthly articles for Growing for Market magazine.
 After six years of articles she wrote Sustainable Market Farming for small-scale sustainable vegetable growers.

 Feeding the masses, passing on what she learns, appreciating life.
-Publicizing Sustainable Market Farming, writing articles for Growing for Market, speaking on sustainable vegetable production and garden planning, being an active participating member of Twin Oaks.
+Publicizing Sustainable Market Farming and The Year-Round Hoophouse, writing articles for Growing for Market and other magazines, speaking on sustainable vegetable production and garden planning, consultancy work, being an active participating member of Twin Oaks.

 Winter Projects: Pam likes knitting, quilting, reading and hiking, but sometimes winter in Virginia is not long enough to get all these things done!

 More Places to Find Pam on the Web: